Revitalising Newcastle is a NSW Government program focused on activating the city to attract people, jobs and tourism.

 The former Newcastle Railway Station is an important state heritage listed building, and a significant component of the Revitalising Newcastle program.
 Following extensive community engagement, HCCDC undertook significant repairs, restoration and platform infil works to provide a new lease of life to the east end precinct.

-A spectacular launch event in 2018 marked the commencement of Renew Newcastle's temporary activation of The Station - and the multipurpose space is now home to a range of events as well as hospitality, education, retail, art and innovation platforms.
+A spectacular launch event in 2018 marked the commencement of The Station's temporary activation - and the multipurpose space is now home to a range of events as well as hospitality, retail, wellness, art and innovation platforms.